gearglow/ReptiliaWithATwist/The List.md

 Izzy giggled.
 "No wonder they call you Heart-Breaker," she teased, switching back to English.
 "What exactly did you say, anyway?"

-"She said," Anna said with an odd sort of tone to her voice, "that it's hotter now that I'm here."
+"She said," Anna said with an odd sort of tone to her voice, "that it's even hotter now that I'm here."

 Izzy whistled.
 "Smooth.
 Wish _I'd_ though of it."
 She winked at Anna.
 "True, too.
 I feel my temperature rising already."